 You can visit your Google Account to find and manage activity information that's saved in your account.

 Go to Google Account

 Your location information

-We collect information about your location when you use our services, which helps us offer features like driving directions, search results for things near you, and ads based on your general location.
+We collect location information when you use our services, which helps us offer features like driving directions, search results for things near you and ads based on your location.